Bundled Payments Improve Care for Medicare Patients Undergoing Joint Replacement

 Implementing bundled payments for total joint replacements resulted in year-over-year improvements in quality of care and patient outcomes while reducing overall costs, according to a new three-year study from NYU Langone Medical Center.

-Specifically, NYU Langone’s Department of Orthopaedic Surgery saw reductions in overall length of stay, decreases in admission to follow-up care facilities, and lower readmission rates at 30-, 60-, and 90-day intervals over the 3-year study period.
+Specifically, NYU Langone’s Department of Orthopedic Surgery saw reductions in overall length of stay, decreases in admission to follow-up care facilities, and lower readmission rates at 30-, 60-, and 90-day intervals over the 3-year study period.

 The evidence-based protocols used in the study were developed as part of NYU Langone’s participation in the Bundled Payment for Care Improvement (BPCI) pilot initiative sponsored by the Centers for Medicaid and Medicare Services (CMS).

-“The study highlights what we’ve seen firsthand since implementing our bundled payment initiative—that value-based care is best for our patients,” says lead study author Richard Iorio, MD, the Dr. William and Susan Jaffe Professor of Orthopaedic Surgery and chief of the Division of Adult Reconstructive Surgery at NYU Langone.
+“The study highlights what we’ve seen firsthand since implementing our bundled payment initiative—that value-based care is best for our patients,” says lead study author Richard Iorio, MD, the Dr. William and Susan Jaffe Professor of Orthopedic Surgery and chief of the Division of Adult Reconstructive Surgery at NYU Langone.
 “Our Medicare patients are healthier after a joint replacement and less likely to come back to the hospital thanks to the protocols we put in place as part of this program.”

 The findings were presented March 2 at the American Academy of Orthopaedic Surgeons (AAOS) 2016 Annual Meeting in Orlando, Florida.